Abhay-2811/fil-compute/client/README.md

 # fil-compute client

-CLI for submitting compute jobs to datatzen Core. **Client always pays** via balance-based escrow: pre-fund with `escrow deposit`, then `run` (checks balance before submit).
+CLI for submitting compute jobs to fil-compute Core. **Client always pays** via balance-based escrow: pre-fund with `escrow deposit`, then `run` (checks balance before submit).

 The CLI loads **.env** from the current working directory (when you run `fil-compute`).
 Only **CORE_URL** is needed on the client; escrow RPC URL and contract address are returned by Core (`GET /config`).